wTrystan/wtrystan.github.io/automation_remotion.md

  cd spot
- start cmd /C npx remotion render src/index.tsx HelloWorld out/formatUSA.mp4 --props=src/propsUSA.json start cmd /C npx remotion render src/index.tsx HelloWorld out/formatFR.mp4 --props=src/propsFR.json

- timeout /t 90
+ start cmd /C npx remotion render src/index.tsx HelloWorld out/formatUSA.mp4 --props=src/propsUSA.json start cmd /C npx remotion render src/index.tsx HelloWorld out/formatFR.mp4 --props=src/propsFR.json timeout /t 90
  call "D:/MiniConda/python.exe" "C:\Users\tryst\spot\exportGDrive.py"</code>

+This code will run the Python program in the first time, creating the output for the French and American video.
+Then, it will launch the render of the two videos using the JSON files (propsUSA and propsFR) The output file will be formatUSA.mp4 and formatFR.mp4 In the end, the program exportGDrive.py will take these two videos and upload them on my personal Google Drive.

 ## (BONUS) : Automation on AWS